 We ran into someone who was able to direct us to the falls.
 We walked straight to the open forest and then we were lead to these stairs.

 We just kept walking straight then took a right somewhere, which was a BAD idea.
 The person’s directions were pointing to go straight then the rest of the directions just sounded unclear.
 With little service and not being able to download a map on this hiking app due to having to pay, and when I did find a map elsewhere but it was blurry and not clear to follow, we were officially lost and I thought I would lead the way.
 It just led us to see roads with cars passing by through the trees and we ended up in a picnic area.
 I had a good feeling we weren’t in the right way.
 Remind me again why it’s important to have a map before.

 I thought maybe if we go back to the same path we were at and see if there are other people to ask for more directions.
 Turned out, that was a good idea.
 Here were things we found along the way back:

-We then saw this path we were familiar with since we passed it before and in which someone pointed out to stop where you can see this “T” forming path.
-There were two ways we could’ve went from there and we could’ve went to take a straight but our mistake was we took a right, thinking it was the way because it was a bigger path and that’s why we were lost for a short bit.
+We then saw this path we were familiar with since we passed it before and in which someone pointed out to stop where you can see this “T” forming the path.
+There were two ways we could’ve gone from there and we could’ve gone to take a straight but our mistake was we took a right, thinking it was the way because it was a bigger path and that’s why we were lost for a short bit.
 The path going here didn’t look like a path and we thought it was off of the trail but it did take us into Lenape Trail/Yellow Trail.
 We had to go step down to these steep rock steps to get down to where the falls would be and we saw a stream from down under.

 There is this other pond adjacent to it with a bridge: